-4 The costs associated with services provided by the State should not be considered as a part of the 5 Private facilities do not have farming operations.
+4 The costs associated with services provided by the State should not be considered as a part of the contracted rate with a private facility.

+5 Private facilities do not have farming operations.

 6 Private facilities have fewer administrative responsibilities than the responsibilities of the State.